jedoyt/re_coding_challenge_dataengineer/README.md

 # re_coding_challenge_dataengineer
 A coding challenge that uses the web scraping automation of Selenium and Dataframing of Pandas library.
-The output is the `records.csv` file containing the scraped data.
+The output is a csv file containing the collected data.

 # Coding Challenge for Data Engineer
 This coding problem is a small picture of the kind of work the scraping team does and is an opportunity for you to demonstrate your skills.